mawrkus/js-unit-testing-guide/README.md

 + Submitting a form that triggers the form validation
 + (...)

-These actions can be tested **by simulating DOM events**, for example:
+These actions can be easily tested **by simulating DOM events**, for example:

 ```js
 describe( 'When clicking on the "Preview profile" link', function ()